A Linear Structure from Magnetic-Dipole Systems and Its Geometry: Abstract

 \section{Abstract}

-We investigate a class of algebras on $\mathbb{R}^3$ arising and generalized from the algebraic structure of magnetic gradient fields induced by systems of synchronous magnets with identical dipole moments (i.e., $\mathbf{M}_i=\mathbf{M},\,\forall i$).
-We show that when there is a $2$ dimensional sub-algebra, the linear structure associated to such an algebra admits a certain type of decompositions, which allows the locating of the dipole moment $\bar{\mathbf{M}}$ that yields the strongest translational force(s) on a test magnet $\mathfrak{m}$.
-Upper bounds to the strength of this magnetic force are then established.
+This work has been motivated by the study of magnetic-dipole systems in micro-robotics.
+We define and investigate a class of algebras on $\mathbb{R}^3$ arising and generalized from the algebraic structure of magnetic gradient fields induced by systems of synchronous magnets with identical dipole moments (i.e., $\mathbf{M}_i=\mathbf{M},\,\forall i$).
+We show that when there is a $2$ dimensional sub-algebra, the linear map associated to the multiplication of the algebra admits a certain type of decompositions, which can be applied to an actual dipole system to locate the dipole moment $\bar{\mathbf{M}}$ that yields the strongest translational force(s) on a test magnet $\mathfrak{m}$.
+Upper and lower bounds to the largest translational force(s) are established, which can be applied in practice for fast estimation.

 \keywords{algebra, largest eigenvalue, zero trace, magnetic dipole, magnetic gradient}